Store it, Serve it and Share it

 -

 Separate the ripe fruits.
-When fruits and vegetables get ripe, they release a ripening chemical into the air that can quickly ripen everything around them.
-So keep fast-ripening fruits like bananas, avocados, peaches and apples separated from other items to keep them fresh for longer - inside or outside of the fridge!
+Some fruits and vegetables release a chemical into the air as they ripen that can quickly ripen everything around them.
+Keep fast-ripening fruits like bananas, avocados, peaches and apples separated from other fruits and veggies to keep them fresh for longer — inside or outside of the fridge!

 -